WebAssembly/spec/document/core/exec/instructions.rst

 Numeric Instructions
 ~~~~~~~~~~~~~~~~~~~~

-Numeric instructions are defined in terms of the basic :ref:`numeric operators <exec-numeric>`.
+Numeric instructions are defined in terms of the generic :ref:`numeric operators <exec-numeric>`.
 The mapping of numeric instructions to their underlying operators is expressed by the following definition:

 .. math::